 If your business is ever forced to close because of a government order or other national emergency, you may feel like you have no choice but to terminate employees.
 A smarter move, however, is to temporarily lay off employees and provide resources to help them collect unemployment insurance (UI).
 This information is driven by state and local laws, so it will vary depending on where you operate.
 Extending healthcare coverage — a vital benefit for most employees — will also depend on state and local legislation and the terms of your employer healthcare plan.
 Another factor to consider is the federal Worker Adjustment Retraining and Notification (WARN) Act and similar state laws that impose specific time limits and notice requirements for employers with 100 or more full-time employees.
 A covered employer is typically required to give 60 days’ written notice of a “plant closing” or “mass layoff”, but this may not be necessary if employees are laid off for less than six months in response to a national emergency.

-Understand the Basics for Fair, Legal Firings
+Build a Strong Foundation for Fair, Legal Firings

 Although you may encounter different scenarios such as these, it’s important to understand that specific disciplinary measures lay the groundwork for fair and legal firings.
 Progressive discipline puts the employee on notice of the severity of the problem, as well as the consequences for not correcting it.
-If the problem persists and terminating the employee becomes necessary, you’ll have proper documentation of the issue and the actions you took to address it.